 - If you are out in the open: Lie flat in a depression or ditch, face down with your hands covering your head.
 Beware of possible flooding.
 Do not seek shelter under a bridge or overpass; you’re safer in a low and flat location.
 Beware of debris.

-It is also a good idea to always monitor the weather situation and to keep a battery powered radio, weather radio or both on hand.
+- Monitor the weather situation and keep a battery powered radio, weather radio or both on hand.

-Hopefully this blog shed a little light on tornadoes for you and will help you get prepared for another season in “Tornado Alley”.
+Hopefully this blog shed a little light on tornadoes for you and will help you get prepared for another storm season in the Big Country.